SkretasLab/ProteoSeeker/README.md

 # 1. Overiview
-ProteoSeeker is feature-rich metagenomic analysis tool which allows for the identification of novel proteins originating from metagenomes.
+ProteoSeeker is a feature-rich metagenomic analysis tool which allows for the identification of novel proteins originating from metagenomes.
 These proteins may be part of specified protein families or/and may be subjected to a taxonomy analysis.

 ![ProteoSeeker Overview](images/Figure_1.png)